geodynamics/aspect/cookbooks/latent-heat/doc/latent-heat.md

 approximation.)
 Of course, the results shown above result from an the analytical approach that is only correct if the phase transition is discontinuous and constrained to one specific depth $y=y_{tr}$.
 Instead, we chose a hyperbolic tangent as our phase function.
-Moreover, Fig.&nbsp;[4] (right) illustrates what happens to the temperature at the bottom when we vary the width of the phase transition: The smaller the width, the closer the temperature gets to the predicted value of $T_2 = 1109.08 \, \si{K}$,
+Moreover, Fig. [4] (right) illustrates what happens to the temperature at the bottom when we vary the width of the phase transition: The smaller the width, the closer the temperature gets to the predicted value of $T_2 = 1109.08 \, \si{K}$,